 2. "What differs a good General from a bad General?"
 He points to a tactical map and answered me:"When preparing for a military operation, a bad General would just take out a red pencil, mark two locations A and B with two dots, use a ruler to draw a straight line joining these two dots, then order his units to march without deviation along this straight red line, unaware of terrain conditions between these two locations.
 On the contrary, a good General would inspect the area of operation in person and would know exactly what types of obstacles his units would have to surmount while moving from location A to location B."

 A major incident

-On Saturday February 7, my brother and LCT Roy Couch, Deputy Senior Advisor flew to the border of Kampuchia to visit a remote base camp.
+On Saturday, February 7, my brother and LCT Roy Couch, Deputy Senior Advisor flew to the border of Kampuchea to visit a remote base camp.